Integrating Mind, Body, and Art, a Color Woodblock Printmaking Retreat

 The Rowe Center is located at 22 Kings Highway in the town of Rowe, MA.
 Situated at the foot of Adams Mtn., it is surrounded by beautiful forest, access to over 50 miles of hiking trails, and is only a short walk to beautiful Pelham Lake.
 A variety of lodging is available, and Chef Dan will provide delicious meals, accommodating most dietary restrictions.

-If you wish to participate, or to know more, feel free to call me at 603-306-6547, or send a note to Jane Kaufman, co-ordinator for the weekend.
+To participate, or to know more, feel free to call me at 603-306-6547, or send a note to Jane Kaufman, co-ordinator for the weekend.

-If something comes up and you need to cancel, expect full refund of deposit up to 2 weeks before the start of the class.
+If something comes up and you need to cancel, expect a full refund of deposit up to 2 weeks before the start of the class.

 Matt